 "Given the characteristics of the victims and capabilities presented by the group, it is evident that the group's purpose is to gather intelligence and spy on the countries whose governments it has targeted," the researchers said.

-In brief, the Aria-body backdoor is being used to take control of the internal networks of a targeted organization, in addition to mounting attacks from an already breached company to infect another.
+The backdoor serves a dual purpose in that the threat actor, besides using it to take control of the internal networks of the targeted organizations, is also mounting attacks from an already breached company to infect another.

 "This includes not only locating and collecting specific documents from infected computers and networks within government departments, but also extracting removable data drives, taking screenshots and keylogging, and of course, harvesting the stolen data for espionage."